 - Pour the filling into the crust.
 Tap on the counter to get rid of any air bubbles.

 - Bake for 45 minutes and check it, the filling should be puffed but the edges should have set.
 You may need another 5 or 10 minutes!
+Note, depending on your oven you may need less time so keep an eye on it!

 - Take the pie out and let it cool completely.
 Then place it in the fridge for 2 hours.